redis/docs/README.md

 The fonts are located in the folder `static/fonts`.
 This folder contains typically file of the formats `ttf`, `woff`, or `woff2`.
 You can perform the following steps to add a font:

 * Copy your font files to the fonts folder `static/fonts`.
 * Ensure that the font is loaded by adding it to the partial `layouts/partials/fonts.html`.
-This partial uses style sheets to define the font via a style sheet and to preload the font resources.
+This partial defines the font via a style sheet and ensures that the font resources are pre-loaded.

-Here is an example that shows how to define the font-face 'Geist Mono' with a regular font weight.
+Here is an example that shows how to define the font face 'Geist Mono' with a regular font weight:

 ```
 @font-face {